How to Cite a Picture in PowerPoint

 - Double-click the box, and a blinking cursor will appear inside.

-How to Cite a Photo in PowerPoint on an iPad
+How to Cite a Photo in PowerPoint on an iPhone or iPad

 - Open the PowerPoint app on your phone, enter your presentation, and find the slide with the photo.